facebook/relay/website/docs/tutorial/interfaces-polymorphism.md

 :::tip
 If you need to do something totally different depending on what type it is, you can select a field called `__typename`, which returns a string with the name of the concrete type that you got (e.g., `"Person"` or `"Organization"`).
 This is a built-in feature of GraphQL.
 :::

+## Summary

+The `...
+Type {}` syntax allows us to select fields that are only present in a specific type that implements an interface.